DeepakKumarGS/Finance-Analytics/README.md

 ### This project was part of  my PG coursework "Business Finance" at Great Lakes Institute of Management.

-The assignment involves analysing the company-Kirloskar Brothers Ltd(Pumps) annual report for the period 2013-16 from their respective websites
+The assignment involves analysing the company-Kirloskar Brothers Ltd(Pumps) annual report for the period 2013-17 from their websites

 # Methodology: